 - Preheat the oven to 350 °F. Line two baking sheets with parchment paper and set aside.

-- In a large mixing bowl, add pumpkin puree, melted coconut oil, and honey.
-Stir to combine.
-Add the egg, stir, followed by the vanilla.
-Slowly add the dry ingredients and mix to combine.
-Finally, add in and stir the chocolate chips until incorporated.
+- In a large mixing bowl, add canned pumpkin, honey, and coconut oil.
+Mix to combine.
+Add the egg, mix, followed by the vanilla extract.
+Slowly add the dry ingredients, mixing until well blended.
+Dough will be thick.
+Stir in chocolate chips.

-- Using a 3 tbsp cookie scoop, scoop dough into balls and place 2 inches apart on your lined parchment baking sheets.
+- Using a 3 tablespoon cookie scoop, scoop dough into balls and place 2 inches apart on the lined parchment baking sheets.
 Flatten cookies using your hands so they are about ½ an inch tall.

 - Bake for 17-20 minutes.
-Once removed from the oven, transfer to a cooling rack for 10 minutes.
+Once removed from the oven, immediately transfer to a cooling rack to fully cool.